It's our 40th Birthday! Take a look at our birthday offers page here

 Guide to Walking the Camino de Santiago

-This pilgrimage has been a significant spiritual journey for centuries, with various starting points across Europe, the most famous being the Camino Francés from St. Jean-Pied-de-Port in France.
-These ancient pilgrimage routes have created an extensive network of trails for avid walkers to explore, whether that’s journeying through Portugal, Spain, France or a mixture, the journey offers a profound personal experience, and it is not only a religious pilgrimage but also a cultural and adventurous trek.
-Understanding the complexities surrounding the Camino de Santiago trek can prove complex, which is why this article aims to offer a thorough and all-encompassing guide, ensuring you have all the essential information at your fingertips.
+This pilgrimage has been a significant spiritual journey for centuries with various starting points across Europe, the most famous being the Camino Francés from St. Jean-Pied-de-Port in France.
+These ancient pilgrimage routes have created an extensive network of trails for avid walkers to explore.
+Whether you're journeying through Portugal, Spain, France or a combination of all, the journey offers a profound personal experience.
+These holidays are not only a religious pilgrimage but also a cultural and adventurous trek.

-Camino Routes.
+Camino Routes

 Point Point